 We aim for our school facilities to be available for community activities and clubs in the evenings, though that is something that will develop once the school is open.

 All of our local schools have specialisms.
 You can find out more about ours here.
 Specialisms help to give schools a distinctive ethos.
 We chose science because it is an inspirational specialism that isn't currently available to boys in the Twickenham area (Waldegrave Girls School does have a science specialism).
 We chose Engineering to complement the science, and to extend it in a practical employment-focussed direction.
 We chose Music for balance and contrast, as well as for its interesting connections with science and engineering.
-Neither Engineering nor Music are available as specialisms in any other local school, so we will be providing something unique.
+This combination of specialisms isn't available in any other local school, so we will be providing something unique.

 We will not be using streaming, which involves separating children into a fixed group for all of their lessons.
 Instead we will use setting to focus the learning in core subjects, including English, maths, science and languages.